zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 "[Venerable people like this are Da Ge]": "'Like this", ...(omitted).
 "Du Da Ge", the Brahmin's name ...(omitted).

-"Daxian!
+"Great Immortal!
 I look forward to your words": "Your words, ways of speaking, teaching, teaching, admonition, I expect, I hope, I pray.
-"Daxian" , Why is the Blessed One a Great Immortal?
+"Great Immortal" , Why is the Blessed One a Great Immortal?
 "The seeker, pursuer, ...(omitted).

 "After hearing your words": "Your speech, language, teachings